 - Typically, more expensive software packages require users to have significant time and expertise, making them unsuitable for students new to film-making.

 - Creative filming on basic equipment and simple video-editing techniques using free software can produce amazing results!
-See some examples in the Example Video Archive.
+See some examples in the Math Video Challenge Spotlight Videos.

 When in doubt, ask!